JoeyStanley/real/index.md

 <!--Personal-->

-🎵 Having fun playing the ukulele my wife got for Christmas

-🌵 Learning about how to care for the succulents I now have in my southward-facing office window
+🌵 Learning about how to care for (and propogate) the succulents I have in my southward-facing office window